Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 export default RepositoryList;
 ```

-Use a relatively small `first` argument value such as 8 for testing purposes so you don't need to review too many repositories.
-Once the infinite scrolling seems to be working correctly you can raise the value to for example 20.
+Use a relatively small `first` argument value such as 8 while trying out the infinite scrolling.
+This way you don't need to review too many repositories.
+You might face and issue that the `onEndReach` handler is called immediately after the view is loaded.
+This is most likely because the list contains so few repositories that end of the list is reached immediately.
+You can get around this issue by increasing the value of `first` argument.
+Once you are confident that the infinite scrolling is working, feel free to use a larger value for the `first` argument.

-## Exercise
+## Exercise 10.22.

 Implement infinite scrolling for the repository's reviews list.
-The `Repository` type's `reviews` field has the `first` and `after` arguments similar to the `repositories` query. `ReviewConnection` type also has the `pageInfo` field just like the `RepositoryConnection`.
+The `Repository` type's `reviews` field has the `first` and `after` arguments similar to the `repositories` query. `ReviewConnection` type also has the `pageInfo` field just like the `RepositoryConnection` type.
 Here's an example query:

 ```javascript
 {